EPSILab/EPSILab-Saturn/README.md

 - Visual Studio 2012 or higher
 - Windows Phone 8.0 SDK

-#Layers:
+#Projects:
+- **Saturn.Model**
-- **DataAccess:** Get all the informations from the EPSILab web-service.
-(PCL project)
+ - Get all the informations from EPSILab web-service
+ - Portable Class Library project
+- **Saturn.ViewModel**
+ - Contains all view-models for the Windows 8 and Windows Phone apps
+ - Portable Class Library project
+- **Saturn.Windows8**
-- **Model:** The Model layer from the MVVM pattern.
-(PCL project)
+ - The application dedicated to the Windows Store
-- **ViewModel:** The common View-Model layer from the MVVM pattern for both applications.
-(PCL project)
-- **Win8:** Windows 8/RT project for Windows Store.
-Represents the View from the MVVM pattern.
+ - Windows 8.0 project
+- **Saturn.Windows8.BackgroundTasks**
+ - Contains background tasks which update the Windows 8 application tile and display toast notifications if a new element has been published.
+ - Windows 8.0 Class Library project
+- **Saturn.Windows8.NotificationsFactory**
+ - Contains all classes to update the Windows 8 application tile and to display toasts notifications when a new element is published
+ - Windows 8.0 Class Library project
+- **Saturn.WindowsPhone8**
-- **WP8:** Windows Phone 8 project for Windows Phone.
-Represents the View from the MVVM pattern.
+ - The application dedicated to the Windows Phone Store for Windows Phone 8
+ - Windows Phone 8.0 project
+- **Saturn.WindowsPhone8.BackgroundTasks**
+ - Contains background tasks which update the WP8 application tile and display toast notifications if a new element has been published.
+ - Windows Phone 8.0 Scheduled Task Agent project
+- **Saturn.WindowsPhone8.NotificationsFactory**
+ - Contains all classes to update the WP8 application tile and display toast notifications if a new element has been published.
+ - Windows Phone 8.0 Class Library project

 #Toolkits
 - MVVM Light Toolkit for PCL
 - NotificationExtensions (for the Windows 8 app)